Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: EXPIREMENT

 \subsubsection{Policy Performance}

-As shown in Fig. \ref{fig5}, owing to an efficient training pipeline and a well-structured model architecture, the proposed framework demonstrates outstanding performance across all risky terrains.
-It achieves results very close to the upper-bound HMap GT, which benefits from privileged heightmap ground truth.
-Accurate terrain reconstruction and comprehensive environmental understanding allow the proposed policy to anticipate upcoming changes in the terrain and select safe footholds with precision.
-Although w/o AdaSmpl exhibits only a slight decline in performance, its ability to extract terrain features is hindered by the noisy reconstructions encountered during the early stages of learning.
-In contrast, w/o FtEdge and w/o Finetune suffer significant drops in effectiveness.
-The former often places feet on terrain edges, leading to instability or falls, resulting in a high edge violation rate.
-The latter struggles to learn optimal actions as it trains directly on all challenging terrains from scratch without finetuning.
-This causes complete failure on risky terrains with sparse footholds.
+As shown in Fig. \ref{fig5}, owing to an efficient training pipeline and a well-structured model architecture, the proposed framework achieves exceptional performance across all challenging terrains.
+It outperforms other policies in all metrics and closely approximates the upper-bound HMap GT \cite{zhang2023learning}, which benefits from access to externally obtained privileged heightmap ground truth.
+In contrast, w/o AdaSmpl exhibits a decrease in performance, as its ability to extract effective terrain features (e.g. edges) is hindered by noisy and information-poor reconstruction during early training.
+This, in turn, increases the difficulty of obtaining sparse rewards, as shown in Fig. \ref{fig6}.
+The performance of w/o FtEdge and w/o TerProg declines significantly.
+The former often places feet on the edges, causing instability or falls, resulting in a high MEV metric.
+The latter struggles to learn optimal actions as it trains directly on all challenging terrain types from scratch, which make it hard to explore actions progressively, leading to complete failure on risky terrains.
+These results emphasize the importance of effective reward mechanisms and progressive training pipelines that facilitate gradual development of a comprehensive environmental understanding and generation of precise actions.

-In terms of model architecture, w/o T-RCr and w/o Prop yield similar results as both essentially use a GRU to process depth images.
-However, w/o T-RCr only represents visual features implicitly without explicit terrain reconstruction, making it more difficult to extract valuable information from images.
-This weakens the policy's understanding of the terrain and leads to a higher edge violation rate.
-Both w/o Prop and w/o GRU exhibit higher terrain reconstruction loss, resulting in reduced effectiveness compared to the proposed policy.
-Notably, w/o GRU performs worse across all terrains due to its inability to memorize critical terrain features.
-This impairs accurate reconstruction of the terrain beneath and behind the robot, increasing the likelihood of selecting unsafe footholds and frequent missteps.
+In terms of model architecture, w/o T-RCr \cite{luo2024pie} and w/o Prop yield similar results as both essentially use a GRU to process depth images.
+However, w/o T-RCr only represents visual features implicitly without incorporating terrain reconstruction, making it harder to extract sufficient terrain information necessary for safe locomotion from information-sparse images.
+This leads to a higher MEV metric. w/o Prop and w/o GRU lack motion state knowledge or memory mechanisms, which prevents them from reproducing terrain information accurately, both resulting in reduced effectiveness compared to the proposed policy.
+However, w/o GRU performs worse across all terrains due to its inability to memorize critical terrain features, leading to frequent missteps.
+For w/o Refine, although the refinement does not contribute additional information, the single rough reconstruction fails to represent edges clearly, leading to higher MEV metric and lower success rates on edge-dependent terrains like balance beams.
+Only accurate terrain reconstruction with clear features allows the policy to extract essential terrain details sufficiently from limited onboard inputs, enabling stable locomotion on sparse footholds.